simonowen/dirtfix/ReadMe.md

 ## Changelog

+### v1.5
+- auto-detect Microsoft Store games installed on drives other than C:

 ### v1.4
 - auto-detect supported games bought from Oculus and Microsoft stores.
 - added support for games in protected locations that require elevation.